StefanoLambiase/DARTS/README.md

 6. Click OK to apply the changes and restart the IDE.

 In order to perform the detection, first of all build the project, then click on the Analyze menu > Test Smell Detection > Select between textual and structural detection.
+DARTS perfom an automatic analysis at commit phase; specifically when some smell code are committed it will perform the analysis on the code commited.

 ### Development